 Every car insurance policy states an Insured Declared Value (IDV).
 The IDV is the highest amount motor car insurance companies will pay if your car is stolen or damaged beyond repair.
 It takes depreciation into account, so your IDV will decrease every year.
 Because of this, people believe they will never get the actual value of their car in the claim settlement.
 But, this is not true.
 Several motor insurance providers today offer a Return to Invoice add-on with their car insurance policies.
 You can select this add-on even if you purchased the vehicle three to five years previously.
 The add-on ensures your insurance provider gives you the invoice value of your car or the current market value of the same make and model.
 It helps cushion the loss against depreciation, but only if you have the add-on.

 When it comes to buying and renewing car insurance, people often pick the quickest and cheapest option.
-But, to enjoy real peace of mind and enhanced coverage, you need to weigh your options and select add-ons that work for you.
+But, to enjoy real peace of mind and enhanced coverage, you need to weigh your options and select add-ons that work for you as car insurance is important.